Jherrykizz1/TS-Acad-Group-5-Capstone-Project/README.md

    <h4> Instructions On How To Run Project Locally </h4>
     On github, click 'code' then copy https repository link.

-  Open VsCode clone repo. and paste copied repo link.
+  Open VSCode clone repo. and paste the copied repo link.

-  Ensure to have installed Node.js on your computer
+  Ensure that Node.js is installed on your computer
-    still on Vscode open terminal,type;
+    still on VSCode open terminal, type;
     npm install
     npm start
-    If it dosn't start; it means on Package.json the script has no "start": "vite" in it. so type npm run  dev
+    If it dosn't start, it means on Package.json the script has no "start": "vite" in it.
+    So type npm run  dev
-    also install vite. <br>
+    also install Vite. <br>

-   you might also need to install some react extensions like; Simple React Snippets, also on my own i downloaded Node Extensions on Vscode Extension. lastly you should see something like this; <br>
+   You might also need to install some React extensions, like Simple React Snippets.
+Also, on my own i downloaded Node Extensions on VS Code Extension. lastly you should see something like this: <br>

    VITE v8.0.3  ready in 934 ms